tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 ### Submitting a TIP

 #### Step 1.
+Initial Discussion

+No proposal should be put forward without a basic gut-check from others in the community.
+If you have an idea, start by bringing it up in the forum, your preferred Tari chat group (I.E., Discord, Telegram) or your in-person Tari meetup.

-Find an Arbiter
+#### Step 2.
+Find an Expert Reviewer

+After the initial discussion, you will need to find an Expert Reviewer to collaborate with.
+An expert Reviewer is an expert in the subject your proposal addresses, known by the community.

-When writing a TIP, you may already have an idea of an Arbiter in mind.
+When writing a TIP, you may already have an idea for an Expert Reviewer in mind.
 If so, reach out to that person and ask them.
-They should have the domain expertise needed to be an effective Arbiter and the time to do so.
-It is best practice for the Arbiter to be from a different team or group than the Author.
+They should have the domain expertise needed to be an Expert Reviewer and the time to do so.
+It is best practice for the Expert Reviewer to be from a different team or group than the Author, though this may not always be possible.

-If you're not sure who would make a good Arbiter, you should reach out to the Core Contributors or the Tari Council.
-Any community member can feel free to participate in the discussion about the selection of an Arbiter.
-If you have concerns about an arbiter that has been chosen for a particular TIP, please share them with the Author first and see if you can resolve your concerns directly.
+If you're not sure who would make a good Expert Reviewer, you should reach out to the Core Contributors or the Tari Council.
+Any community member can feel free to participate in the discussion about the selection of an Expert Reviewer.
+If you have concerns about an Expert Reviewer that has been chosen for a particular TIP, please share them with the Author first and see if you can resolve your concerns directly.
 If you continue to have concerns, please share them on either the Pull Request or the forums.

-Once found, this Arbiter will be recorded in the "Arbiter" header on the TIP.
+Once found, this Expert Reviewer will be recorded in the "Reviewer" header on the TIP.

-#### Step 2.
-Create PR for "Draft" TIP
+#### Step 3.
+Initial PR for TIP

 Draft a TIP using an existing example, and submit a pull request against the [RFCs repository].
-To identify the draft proposal, the Authors should check the numbered list of previous TIP pull requests and select the next available number.
+To identify the draft proposal, the Authors should check the numbered list of previous TIPs pull requests and select the next available number.

 The pull request title should be of the form "TIP-XXXX: <TIP title>" where *XXXX* is the TIP number claimed for the included proposal.
+The status should be 'Draft.'

+Once created, the PR goes through initial review by the Expert Reviewer.
+After review is completed, the status is updated to "Under Review", the PR is merged.

-#### Step 3.
-Review with Arbiter
+#### Step 4.
+Community Review

-Once an Arbiter has been assigned to your TIP, establish begin and end review dates with your Arbiter, making it officially "Under Review".
-Once this state is achieved, announce the TIP to the community in the following channels:
+Once the TIP PR has been merged, announce the TIP to the community in the following channels:

 * Create a topic in the Governance category
 * Announce it in Telegram (or have someone do so)
 * Announce it in the Discord (or have someone do so)

-The Tari community is given the opportunity to comment on the TIP.
-The Arbiter serves to keep the discussion on track and bring the review process to a final resolution.
+Begin discussions and create follow-up PRs to be reviewed by your Expert Reviewer and the community as concerns are raised.
+Once consensus has been reached, notify the Council that the TIP is ready for their review.

+#### Step 5.
+Review with Council

+The Tari Council reviews the TIP.
+They check for:

+1. Has the TIP had a competent reviewer to perform the initial vetting
+2. Has the community had a chance to weigh in on the proposal and its changes
+3. Has consensus been reached
+4. Are there any other outstanding reasons why this proposal should not pass?

+The council then votes.
+If a majority of the council approves of the TIP, its status is updated to "Accepted" in a new PR and merged.

+If the TIP is rejected, the Council will provide a reason for the rejection.
+If the rejection reason cannot or will not be remedied, update the proposal status to "Rejected" and include the reasoning from the council at the top of the proposal text.

+The Council may also declare a TIP Provisional in the case that it should be acted upon as 'Accepted' in the short term to validate its ideas, but to indicate that further validation is needed by practice.

-#### Step 4.
+#### Step 6.
 Announcing Changes

-After merging a pull request - whether it was the addition of a new TIP, a wording/status change to an existing TIP, or a modification of significance to an existing TIP, please announce the change in the original TIP announcement thread on the forum.
+Once a TIP has graduated to Approved status, or a modification of significance to an existing TIP, please announce the change in the original TIP announcement thread on the forum.

 ## TIP Statuses

 ### Draft

-The Authors are working on a TIP and then reviewing it with an assigned Arbiter.
+The Authors are working on a TIP and then reviewing it with an assigned Expert Reviewer.

 ### Under Review

-The TIP is under discussion and being reviewed by the Tari community, the Arbiter, and the Authors.
+The TIP is under discussion and being reviewed by the Tari community but has yet to be Accepted or Rejected by the Council.

 ### Accepted

-The Arbiter has accepted the TIP after review and discussion within the agreed upon review period.
+The Council has accepted the TIP after review and discussion.

 ### Deferred